folm/bcoin/docs/Beginner's-Guide.md

 ## Build & Install

-Bcoin is meant to be installed via npm, but for the security conscious, it may be better to clone from github.
+Folmcoin is meant to be installed via npm, but for the security conscious, it may be better to clone from github.
 All tagged commits for release should be signed by @chjj's [PGP key][keybase] (`B4B1F62DBAC084E333F3A04A8962AB9DE6666BBD`).
 Signed copies of node.js are available from [nodejs.org][node], or from your respective OS's package repositories.

 ### Installing via NPM